 Additionally, you need to include the cost of labor for producing the product.
 If you are the sole producer, you should consider how much you would pay yourself as an employee.
-Obviously if you have employees or otherwise pay someone to help you make the products you need to include their salary or hourly wage expenses as well.
+Obviously, if you have employees or work with contractors, you need to include wage expenses.

-Once you have the total cost for each element involved in producing your goods, you will need to determine the per product expense for each individual item that you produce.
-This is the complicated part because it is difficult to get an exact figure, especially if you don’t measure or otherwise account for the amount of supplies or products that you use to make your handicrafts.
-However, it can be done if you take the time to carefully consider the elements that you use to construct or create your handmade goods.
+Once you have the total cost for each element, you will need to determine the per-product expense.
+This is the complicated part because it is difficult to get an exact figure.
+That’s especially if you don’t measure or otherwise account for the supplies you use to make your handicrafts.
+However, it can be done if you take the time to carefully consider such elements.

-Understanding where you fall in the handmade industry will do a lot for helping you to assign a price to your work.
-Just like in any other career field, the more specialized, high level experience you have the more you can expect to make.
-And, of course you can and should adjust your price as your skill level grows.
-However, your skill level along with market value, and overhead and labor costs should always be considered when pricing your products.
+Understanding where you fall in the handmade industry will help you assign a price to your work.
+Just like in any other career field, the more specialized, high-level experience you have, the more you can expect to make.
+And, of course, you can and should adjust your price as your skill level grows.
+However, your skill level, market value, overhead, and labor costs should always be considered when pricing your products.

 You must log in to post a comment.